coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Global interpretation rules for notations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At any time, the interpretation of a notation for a term is done within
+At any time, the :term:`interpretation` of a notation for a term is done within
 a *stack* of notation scopes and :term:`lonely notations <lonely notation>`.
 If a
 notation is defined in multiple scopes, Coq uses the interpretation from
 the most recently opened notation scope or declared lonely notation.